 Read our detailed guide on Hallway Testing to run perfect hallway tests for your product.

-See our articles to understand chatbot mechanics better.
-Download our ready-made campaigns to implement them on your website.
+See our articles to understand what chatbot mechanics are the best.
+Download our ready-made campaigns to try them in practice.

 By the way, if you’re looking for a chatbot platform — Dashly is a good choice 😉